 Best AirPods Max alternatives 2024: amazing options picked by our experts

-We've reviewed every pair on this list (and lots more besides) and can confirm they are the best AirPods Max alternatives you can buy.
-With over 100 years of testing experience, our team of reviewers are very well versed in what makes a good pair of headphones.
-We test each pair out in the real world, then in our dedicated test rooms when we need to zero in on sound quality.
+We've put each of the below through their paces in our reviews process.
+With over 150 years of experience between them, our reviewers are well-versed in what makes a good pair of headphones.
+We test each pair out in the real world, then in our dedicated test rooms to zero in on sound quality.
 So whether you're using them in your own listening room or on a packed commuter train, you can rest assured you're getting the best for your money.

 We explain more about how we test AirPods Max alternatives below.